corsairmarks/combined_silfae_revisited/mod/README.md

 * Fix the broken portrait clothing selector for male rulers
 * Update the namelist to account for all built-in army types, remove obsolete entries
-* Update portrait selection for Pops - higher-strata Pops (rulers, complex drones, bio-trophies, and most precursors) may use laurel wreaths
+* Update portrait selection for Pops - higher-stratum Pops (rulers, complex drones, bio-trophies, and most precursors) may use laurel wreaths
 * Update clothing selection for Pops - your Pops will wear clothing based on their jobs
 * Update the custom starting system initializer and special neighbors
 * Custom starting initializer now supports a variety of civics and origin starts (all the built-in ones)